Watch the recording

 All countries have been hit hard by the COVID-19 crisis, but their capacity to respond has been largely determined by pre-existing fiscal space and access to international capital markets.
 Richer countries have deployed large-scale recovery and stimulus packages, whilst developing countries continue to struggle to contain the fallout.
-Midway through 2021 marks an opportune time to bring together policy makers and civil society organisations to assess global recovery efforts and draw initial policy lessons.
+Midway through 2021 marks an opportune time to bring together policy makers and civil society organisations to assess global green recovery efforts and draw initial policy lessons.

 Drawing on the E3G-Wuppertal Institute Green Recovery Tracker and E3G’s political economy mapping of the global financial ecosystem, this convening will explore some of the following questions: